The Ultimate Guide to the Science of Recovery: 4 Powerful Techniques to Accelerate Healing and Boost Performance

 Advantages of Compression Treatment

-• Decreased Swelling: By preventing fluid accumulation in the muscles, compression garments aid to lessen inflammation and swelling.
+• Reduced Inflammation: By stopping fluids from leaking into the muscles, compression garments help minimize inflammation and swelling.

 Possible Negatives